 Applicant Response: The public will not be harmed by the variance because the visible bulk of the building from the street is not being changed, and the aesthetic of the roof will be greatly enhanced for those taller buildings from which the proposed office amenity space is visible.
-The existing lot coverage is legally nonconforming.

-REQUEST FOR VARIANCE TO ALLOW FOR REDUCED LANDSCAPED OPEN SPACE THAN ALLOWABLE BY THE ZONING CODE.
+REQUEST FOR VARIANCE TO ALLOW FOR REDUCED FRONT YARD SETBACK THAN ALLOWABLE BY THE ZONING CODE.